ishwarrimal/frontend-interview-preps/JavaScript/Polyfills/README.md

 Array.prototype.customForEach=function (callbackFn,thisArg){
   /*
-    Below `this` referring to an array on which customForEach method is called */ const arrayLength= this.length;
+    this keyword is referring to an array on which customForEach method is called */ const arrayLength= this.length;
   for(let i=0;i<arrayLength;i++){